 The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Practicum for Adult Rheumatology Fellows (ViP - Adult).
-This lecture series began on July 8, 2021 and ran through August 12.
+This lecture series will be held each week on Mondays and Thursdays, starting July 14 and ending August 18.
 ViP - Adult is designed for first-year fellows in training enrolled in adult fellowship programs.
 See the program for the schedule of topics, learning objectives, and accompanying reading materials.